Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Results: CMB anomaly tests

 \subsection{Northern variance, $\sigma_{16}^2$}

-It was pointed out that the northern (ecliptic or galactic) hemisphere at low resolution exhibits lower variance than expected from Gaussian statistically-isotropic simulations, while the southern hemisphere's variance is well within expectations \citep{Eriksen:2003db, Hansen:2004mj}.
+It was pointed out that the northern (ecliptic or galactic) hemisphere at low resolution exhibits lower variance than expected from Gaussian statistically isotropic simulations, while the southern hemisphere's variance is well within expectations \citep{Eriksen:2003db, Hansen:2004mj}.
+Comparing the variance on different parts of the sky is a probe of statistical isotropy and thus the cosmological principle.
+The choice to probe hemispherical variance asymmetry is a posteriori.
 We probe this ``low northern variance'' at $N_\side = 16$, adopting the same simple estimator as in \cite{Jones:2023ncn}:

 where the bar denotes an average over all $N_\side=16$ pixels in the northern \textit{ecliptic} hemisphere.
 We checked that we find qualitatively similar results for the northern \textit{galactic} hemisphere.
 Moreover, defining $\bar{T}$ as the average over both hemispheres (with the respective mask applied) does also not alter the results.